 How to Negotiate Salary for Your Next Career Move

-A salary negotiation can be an extremely difficult process, since it is about balancing what you consider your worth and what an employer thinks they can afford.
-If it’s done right it can be an enjoyable experience for both sides that results in a higher salary for the employee and a greater satisfaction for the employees in their work.
-Here’s how you can negotiate your salary confidently.
+Negotiating your salary is an extremely difficult process, since it involves balancing what you believe you’re worth with what the employer thinks they’re able to afford.
+But, if it’s done correctly it can result in a positive experience for both sides that results in a higher salary for the employee, as well as greater satisfaction for the employees in their work.
+Learn how to negotiate your salary confidently.

 Key Takeaways

-- Before you make a salary offer, research market rates and industry standards to make sure that your salary offer is fair.
+- Before you make a salary offer make sure you research market rates as well as industry standards to confirm that your salary proposal is realistic.

-- Get information from socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Get information from socializing with colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Create talking points ahead of time, including education & certification, years of relevant experience, the results and achievements with a unique set of skills and qualities, industry knowledge, and training potential.
+- Plan your talk points ahead of the time, including education and certifications, years of relevant experience, results & achievements and unique skills abilities, industry expertise, and training opportunities.

-- In the course of negotiations, you should be confident and clear, but be flexible and open.
-Highlight tangible results that you’ve achieved in your previous positions.
+- During the negotiation, you must be assured and confident but remain flexible and open.
+Highlight tangible results that you have achieved in previous positions.

 Do your research

-Before you enter any negotiations regarding salary, it’s essential to conduct a thorough study of market rates and industry standards to make sure that your salary proposal is reasonable.
-Things that may affect the amount you are offered could be your experience levels, the size of your company, and location (?).
-One way to gather data is to connect with colleagues and others within your field of work.
+Prior to entering any negotiations regarding salary, it’s essential to conduct a thorough study of market rates and industry standards to ensure that your salary suggestion is reasonable.
+Things that may affect the amount you are offered could be the level of experience, levels, the size of your company as well as location. (?).
+One way to gather data is to connect with colleagues and others within your profession.

 Research Online

-Utilizing online resources such as [LinkedIn Salary] (https: //www. linkedin. www.linkedin.com/salary) and [Glassdoorglassdoor (https http://www. glassdoor. com/Salaries/index.
-Htm) you can obtain a an additional perspective on the range of benchmarking salaries businesses are providing for same job.
-It will provide you with an idea of current market rate plus few other aspects related to an employment.
+With the help of some online resources, such as [LinkedIn Salary] (https http://www. linkedin. https://www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
+Htm) you can obtain a an additional perspective on the salary range that benchmarking businesses are providing for same job.
+This will give you an idea of the current market rates and other facets of a job.

-Learn more by talking to acquaintances who have had similar positions, or contacting them via professional networks and brainstorming with members of professional organizations.
+Get insight from talking to people who have had similar roles or reaching out via the professional networks as well as brainstorming members of professional organizations.

-Time spent preparing for any negotiations is always a good time spent.
-You’ll feel more confident in the presentation of your case if have a clearly defined set of talk points that you have outlined ahead of time.
+The time spent in preparing for a meeting is time well spent.
+You’ll feel more confident when making your case if you have a clearly defined set of talking points outlined in advance.

-Here are a few ideas of what you might consider to include in your salary negotiation:
+Here are a few ideas of things you could consider when negotiating your salary:

 - Experience gained through years of relevant work